Funkabwehr: Headquarters and Aussenstellen

 Personnel of both the HQs and the Aussenstellen of WNV/FU were for the most part drawn from a special training depot for linguists signallers which supplied any special needs for this type of personnel of the OKW and the Army Signals services.
 The staff of Referat Vauck was mainly drawn from the same source.
 This depot started as the 9th (dolmetscher) Company of the Heer and Luftwaffe Signals School in Halle.
-In early 1941, the whole school moved to Lepizig where it was attached to (Nachrichtenlehrregiment) and at the same time, the 9th company was expanded to form the 9th and 10th companies.
+In early 1941, the whole school moved to Leipzig where it was attached to (Nachrichtenlehrregiment) and at the same time, the 9th company was expanded to form the 9th and 10th companies.
 In May of the same year, the two companies were transferred to Meissen and later reorganised into three companies called (Nachrichtendolmetscherersatzabteilung).
 This rapid expansion was due to the heavy calls made on the depot, but due to chronic manpower shortages, suffered across all of Germany, the Funkabwehr was always in difficulties through shortage of manpower.